Ahelios/Test-Assignment/readme.md

 For development/testing purposes, you can modify the cron timing in `server.js` to run every 5 minutes using:
 `*/5 * * * *`

+To track precise time during testing process you should uncomment the time related key-value pairs in `dateFormatters.js`

 You can also manually trigger it by calling `fetchAndUpdateRates()` in `server.js`.